petergloor/iwnlyg/README.md

 ## Fire it up

-Fire up the development server with `npm run dev` and check it out on [http://localhost:8888/](http://localhost:8888/)
+Fire up the development server with `gulp` and follow the url (most likely [http://localhost:3000/](http://localhost:3000/))

 ## Build

-Output to `/dist` with `npm run build`.
-Host it wherever!
+TODO: Make the build stage.

 ## Thanks